Alex Israel: Rough Winds

 The first of his video series, produced in 2010, invites viewers to "watch and follow the lives of jaded young adults as they navigate the golden light and melancholic shadows of life in the magical dreamscape of Los Angeles."
 The dialogue-free series is composed of a trailer and ten clips between two and six minutes long.

 SPF-18

-Israel directed SPF-18, a feature-length teen surf film and multi-platform project, which was released on Netflix and the ITunes Store on September 29, 2017.
-It featured Noah Centineo in a starring role in addition to Molly Ringwald.
+Israel directed SPF-18, a feature-length teen surf film and multi-platform project, which was written by Michael Berk and released on both Netflix and the ITunes Store on September 29, 2017.
+It featured Noah Centineo in a starring role in addition to Molly Ringwald, as well as cameos by Keanu Reeves and Pamela Anderson.

+Work with Bret Easton Ellis

+In 2016, Israel and Bret Easton Ellis worked together on a set of collaborative paintings, taking samples of Ellis's text and laying them across stock images of Los Angeles that Israel selected and purchased the licensing to.

+Other activities

+From 2010, Israel designed a line of sunglasses called Freeway Eyewear, that he sold online as well as at Barneys New York and Gagosian Gallery in New York.
+In 2018, he launched Infrathin, a casual clothing line named for the term coined by Marcel Duchamp.

+In 2019, Israel collaborated with German luggage maker Rimowa on creating a 20-foot-tall replica of a Rimowa roller suitcase.
+In 2020, he worked with Louis Vuitton on designing the packaging of three fragrances.